Pol-Use of Service and Emotional Support Animals on Campus

 A pet is an animal kept for ordinary use and companionship.
 A pet is not considered a Service Animal or an Emotional Support Animal and is not covered by this policy.
 Residents of university housing are not permitted to keep pets (with the exception of fish in a 10 gallon tank or smaller) on university property or in university housing.

-For the purposes of this document, Campus Housing is defined as University managed housing facilities.
+For the purposes of this document, University Housing is defined as University managed housing facilities.

 Requesting an Emotional Support Animal